ShadowBlip/steam-removable-media/README.md

 ensure your user has NOPASSWD access to the scripts.

 `touch /etc/suoders.d/media-support`
 use your preffered text editor to add the following.
+Replace steamuser with your username
 ```
-gamer ALL=(ALL) NOPASSWD: /usr/lib/hwsupport/format-sdcard.sh*
+steamuser ALL=(ALL) NOPASSWD: /usr/lib/hwsupport/format-sdcard.sh*
-gamer ALL=(ALL) NOPASSWD: /usr/lib/media-support/format-media.sh*
+steamuser ALL=(ALL) NOPASSWD: /usr/lib/media-support/format-media.sh*
 ```